DiseaseTranscriptomicsLab/markeR/README.md

 [![Pkgdown](https://img.shields.io/badge/docs-pkgdown-blue.svg)](https://diseasetranscriptomicslab.github.io/markeR/)
 <!-- badges: end -->

+**markeR** provides a suite of methods for using gene sets (signatures) to quantify and evaluate the extent to which a given gene signature marks a specific phenotype from gene expression data.
+The package implements various scoring, enrichment and classification approaches, along with tools to compute performance metrics and visualize results.

 > **To cite markeR please use:**
 >
 > Martins-Silva R, Kaizeler A, Barbosa-Morais N (2025). *markeR: an R